meerananda/IDD-Fa18-Lab1/README.md

 ```

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**\
 analogWrite() writes an analog value to a pin, and therefore allows a range of values as inputs.
-In the case of an LED, it can be used to lit it at varying brightness levels ranging from 0-255.
-Using digitalWrite() only allows you to set the state of a pin to either HIGH or LOW.
+In the case of an LED connected to a pin, analogWrite() can be used to light it at varying brightness levels ranging from 0-255.
+Using digitalWrite() only allows you to set the state of a pin to either HIGH or LOW, meaning voltage or no voltage.

 [Funky Fade Code](/code/NewFade.ino):
 ```c